Why We Had a Shortage List

 Table of contents

 The UK Shortage Occupation List (SOL) was a government-maintained list of jobs without enough UK workers to meet demand.
-Jobs on this list had more relaxed eligibility requirements for work visas, making it easier for UK employers to hire skilled workers from overseas to fill these positions.
+Jobs on this list had more relaxed eligibility requirements for work visas, making it easier for UK businesses to sponsor skilled workers from overseas to fill these positions.

 Some key features of the SOL: